 Section 4.
-Operations at Hospitals:
+Operations at Hospitals

 - (a) EMS staff will escort the patient to assigned treatment or triage area.
 An updated report of all pertinent information about the patient will be relayed to the nurse in charge of the patient and or the physician.
 EMS staff will be respectful and courteous to all hospital personnel.
 Remember that cooperation can promote a good working relationship.
-Any time EMS staff encounters a change in policy on the part of the hospital, personnel shall report the change(s) to the shift supervisor, in writing if requested, to be forwarded through proper channels. - (b) The PCR will be completed before clearing the hospital, if possible.
-PCR's will not prohibit or delay any unit from handling calls.
+Any time EMS staff encounters a change in policy on the part of the hospital, personnel shall report the change(s) to the shift supervisor, in writing if requested, to be forwarded through proper channels. - (b) PCR's will not prohibit or delay any unit from handling calls.
 Crews will complete the PCR as soon as possible and save it to the server before the end of their shift.
-Crews will not leave work with incomplete or open PCR's on the computer. - (c) Conflict Resolution: - 1) Any conflict that arises between ED and EMS staff will be reported to their supervisor immediately. - The op-duty supervisor will meet you at the ED upon notification (No matter what time of day or night) if you are unable to contact the supervisor contact should be made to the next level of management. - 3) The EMS and the ED staff will discuss the issue(s) in a location away from staff, family and/or patients. - 4) EMS/ ED Supervisor(s) will assure productive conversation and facilitate the meeting but should allow the personnel to discuss their issue and form a conflict resolution. - 5) If the parties are not able to resolve their conflict, the supervisors will formulate a plan to resolve the conflict. - 6) If an agreeable resolution cannot be achieved, the ED and EMS Director and/or Ops Manager (day or night) will be contacted and upon their arrival at the ED the issue will be discussed and a plan of action will be determined. - Every conflict will be documented by staff and supervisors and be forwarded to EMS Director or Ops Manager for review.
-ED Director and EMS will meet as needed to review these issues for corrective action planning. - 8) Personnel shall be respectful and courteous to all hospital personnel, but if disagreements are encountered, report these to the shift supervisor immediately and document the incident in writing.
+Crews will not leave work with incomplete or open PCRs on the computer without supervisor authorization. - (c) Conflict Resolution: - Any conflict that arises between ED and EMS staff will be reported to their supervisor immediately. - ii.
+The on-duty supervisor will meet you at the ED upon notification (No matter what time of day or night) if you are unable to contact the supervisor contact should be made to the next level of management. - iii.
+The EMS and the ED staff will discuss the issue(s) in a location away from staff, family and/or patients. - iv.
+EMS/ ED Supervisor(s) will assure productive conversation and facilitate the meeting but should allow the personnel to discuss their issue and form a conflict resolution. - v.
+If the parties are not able to resolve their conflict, the supervisors will formulate a plan to resolve the conflict.

+- vi.
+If an agreeable resolution cannot be achieved, the ED and EMS Director and/or Ops Manager (day or night) will be contacted and upon their arrival at the ED the issue will be discussed and a plan of action will be determined. - vii.
+Every conflict will be documented by staff and supervisors and be forwarded to EMS Director or Ops Manager for review.
+ED Director and EMS will meet as needed to review these issues for corrective action planning. - viii.
+Personnel shall be respectful and courteous to all hospital personnel, but if disagreements are encountered, report these to the shift supervisor immediately and document the incident in writing.

 Section 5.
-Mutual Aid Request:
+Mutual Aid Request